 Q: Our lawyers were invited into Best Lawyers and Who’s Who.
 Are those good?

-However -- I believe that most of the "Who's Who" directories are just simple mailing lists with fancy titles -- if you fill out the form, you're in.
+However — I believe that most of the “Who’s Who” directories are just simple mailing lists with fancy titles.
+That is, if you fill out the form, you’re in.

 They want you to be in because they sell the data of the people on their lists.
 Therefore, more “honorees” means more money for them.
 (In other words, you’re simply signing up to receive more junk mail.)

 The “screening” process typically involves a high-pressure salesperson calling to ask whether you want the $200 wood wall plaque OR the $250 leather-bound volume that contains your name somewhere inside.

 If the vultures are contacting your lawyers directly and you want to tell all your lawyers to decline to accept their invitations, here’s a form memo you can circulate internally to educate them about what’s really going on.